 The last mile isn’t a small part of the problem — it is the problem.

 In a post-Mythos world, where discovery is effectively infinite, this layer becomes the limiting factor.
 Not detection or reasoning, but execution.
 If a vulnerability isn’t fixed, it doesn’t matter how well it was triaged.
+It’s still exploitable.

-That’s the gap most product security programs are leaving open, and it’s where breaches will happen more and more.
+That’s the gap most product security programs are leaving open, and it’s where breaches will increasingly live.

 It scales through distributed ownership.

 But distributed ownership only works if execution does.
-The result is a different operating model:
+The result is a different operating model.

 With Campaigns, Nullify enables you to mirror your remediation goals with your security programs objectives, no matter your headcount